AlphaLynx0/PKGBUILDs/README.md

 ## Contributing

 I try my best to always follow all of the [Arch package guidelines](https://wiki.archlinux.org/title/Arch_package_guidelines).
-If you think I've missed something, or have suggestions for my packages, feel free to submit a PR, create an issue here, comment on the AUR page, or [email me](mailto:AlphaLynx@protonmail.com).
+If you think I've missed something, or have suggestions for my packages, feel free to submit a PR, create an issue here, comment on the AUR page, or [email me](mailto:alphalynx@alphalynx.dev).

 ## Licence

-Package sources I have created and my contributions to existing packages are licensed under the Zero-Clause BSD License (0BSD).
-This covers only changes I've made, **not** existing work by other contributors, and applies only to packaging files (PKGBUILD, patches, etc.), **not** the upstream software being packaged.
+Package sources I create and my contributions to existing packages are licensed under the Zero-Clause BSD License (0BSD).
+To see if a particular package source is under this license, check the package directory for a LICENSE file.
+Package directories that are missing a LICENSE file are not subject to the terms of this package (likely because I have not yet rewritten the source that came from previous contributors).

-Due to commit squashing, check the original AUR repository for each package to see what changes are actually mine.
+Note: This license covers only changes I've made, **not** work by other contributors, and applies only to packaging files (PKGBUILD, patches, etc.), **not** the upstream software being packaged.